 Reading Time: 4 minutes

-This is our fifth post in the series of "5 Common problems to solve with a Hybrid Cloud implementation: Why Hybrid Cloud makes business sense."
-As enterprises grow from startups to international corporations so does their information systems complexity.
+This is our sixth post in the series of "5 Common problems to solve with a Hybrid Cloud implementation: Why Hybrid Cloud makes business sense."
+Organizations that still run all of their workloads in bare metal machines (non-virtualized) are, in general, missing out of a tremendous opportunity to bring scalability and manageability to their IT teams.

 Other posts in this series are: